kwkou/815/articles/app-service-web/java-create-azure-website-using-java-sdk.md

             KeyStoreType.jks   // Flag that you are using a JKS keystore );

-        // Create the Azure Websites management client to call Azure APIs
+        // Create the Azure Web Apps management client to call Azure APIs
-        // and pass it the Azure Websites management configuration object.
+        // and pass it the Azure Web App management configuration object.
         WebSiteManagementClient webAppManagementClient = WebSiteManagementService.create(config);

-        // Create an App Service plan for the Web app with the specified parameters.
+        // Create an App Service plan for the web app with the specified parameters.
         WebHostingPlanCreateParameters appServicePlanParams = new WebHostingPlanCreateParameters();
         appServicePlanParams.setName(appServicePlanName);
         appServicePlanParams.setSKU(SkuOptions.Free);